 International texts on the death penalty

-Within the framework of the United Nations
+In the framework of the United Nations

-The Second Optional Protocol to the International Covenant on Civil and Political Rights, adopted by the United Nations General Assembly in New York on 15 December1989, provides for the definitive abolition of the death penalty.
+The Second Optional Protocol to the International Covenant on Civil and Political Rights adopted by the United Nations General Assembly in New York on 15 December 1989, provides for the definitive abolition of the death penalty.

-87 states are parties to this Optional Protocol.
+92 states are parties to this Optional Protocol.

 On 1 August 2007, the French Parliament authorized the ratification of this Second Optional Protocol.
 France acceded to it on 2 October 2007.
 Although it authorizes States Parties to apply this punishment during wartime if they have expressed a reservation to this effect, France did not express any such reservation when it ratified the Protocol.

-Within the framework of the Council of Europe
+In the framework of the Council of Europe

-• The Convention for the Protection of Human Rights and Fundamental Freedoms protects everyone’s right to life (Article 2).
+- The Convention for the Protection of Human Rights and Fundamental Freedoms protects everyone’s right to life (Article 2).
 However, exceptionally, it authorizes the execution of a death sentence delivered by a court following conviction for a crime for which this penalty is provided by law.
-The Convention for the Protection of Human Rights and Fundamental Freedoms was ratified by France on 3 May 1974.
+The European Convention for the Protection of Human Rights and Fundamental Freedoms was ratified by France on 3 May 1974.

-Within the framework of the European Union (EU)
+In the framework of the European Union (EU)

 All EU candidate countries have acceded to Protocol No. 6 to the Convention for the Protection of Human Rights and Fundamental Freedoms concerning the abolition of the death penalty, which is now a prerequisite for accession to the European Union.